RDX: Usage

 Outside military applications, RDX is also used in controlled demolition to raze structures.
 The demolition of the Jamestown Bridge in the U.S. state of Rhode Island was one instance where RDX shaped charges were used to remove the span.

 Synthesis

 RDX is classified by chemists as a hexahydro-1,3,5-triazine derivative.
 In laboratory settings (industrial routes are described below separately) it is obtained by treating hexamine with white fuming nitric acid.

-This nitrolysis reaction also produces Bis-oxadiazole, ammonium nitrate, and water as byproducts.
+This nitrolysis reaction also produces methylene dinitrate, ammonium nitrate, and water as by-products.
 The overall reaction is: